 Project Overview and Purpose

-- Traffic volumes in 2035 are expected to exceed capacity on N.C.
+Without improvement, traffic volumes in 2035 are also expected to exceed capacity on N.C.
 84 in the project area.

 Tracy Walter, P.E.